JRGInc/2019-Water-Meter/README.md

 ### Important Note for Step 3:

 For step 3, the images in ```/opt/Janus/WM/data/images/13--train_sifted/dN``` must be visually inspected and copied to directory ```/opt/Janus/WM/data/images/14--train-selected/dN/C```.
 Care must be taken to select and copy images into the proper class ```C``` directory.
-Misclassifying an image at this stage will negatively impact accuracy of predictions at a later stage--with affects not easy to investigate.
+Misclassifying an image at this stage will negatively impact accuracy of predictions at a later stage--with affects that are not easy to investigate.
 The images can be selected and copied in bulk or individually.

 ### Image Preprocessing Settings